Skip to Content

 #10 Thresher Shark

-Thresher sharks are large sharks found in all temperate and tropical oceans of the world.
+Thresher sharks are sizable species that inhabit temperate and tropical oceans across the globe.
 They may explicitly be found in temperate waters around the world.
 In the northwest Atlantic Ocean, they range from Newfoundland to Cuba.
 The thresher shark is considered harmless, and the species is shy and difficult to approach.

 Malapascua Island in the Philippines is the best place to see thresher sharks.
 From here, divers can reliably see pelagic thresher sharks regularly.
 Famous for its thresher sharks and abundant macro life, Malapascua is a fantastic dive destination with beautiful beaches and a restful, relaxing island.